wincentbalin/WhiteboardCleaner/README.md

 # ImageScaler

-This is a small utility that proprtionally scales images.
+This is a small utility that proportionally scales images.

 # Usage